thedev132/hcb/dev-docs/guides/transaction_imports.md

 Column transactions start off as being imported from a daily Column report (https://column.com/docs/guides/reporting).
 This code is in `TransactionEngine::Nightly`.
 Each line item in that report has an associated `RawColumnTransaction`.

-After a `RawColumnTransaction` is created an `after_create` callback creates a `CanonicalTransaction` for this transaction.
-And here’s where our paths diverge for different transaction types.
+After a `RawColumnTransaction` is created, an `after_create` callback creates a `CanonicalTransaction` for this transaction.
+Here’s where our paths diverge for different transaction types.

 Each type of transfer has a different HCB code.
-HCB “calculates” the correct HCB Code for a transfer in `TransactionGroupingEngine::Calculate::HcbCode` and then writes that HCB Code to the `CanonicalTransaction`’s `hcb_code` column inside of `CanonicalTransaction#write_hcb_code`.
+HCB “calculates” the correct HCB code for a transfer in `TransactionGroupingEngine::Calculate::HcbCode` and then writes that HCB code to the `CanonicalTransaction`’s `hcb_code` column inside of `CanonicalTransaction#write_hcb_code`.

-If this is an account number transaction of some other “unknown” transfer type that has came from Column.
-It will be give a HCB code starting with “HCB-000”.
+If this is an account number transaction of some other “unknown” transfer type that has came from Column, it will be give a HCB code starting with “HCB-000”.
 There won’t be a linked object in these cases.

 `TransactionGroupingEngine::Calculate::HcbCode` depends on `CanonicalTransaction#linked_object`, which is determined in `TransactionEngine::SyntaxSugarService::LinkedObject`.